goost/coldtranslation/README.md

 ## Known Bugs and Limitations

 - __This is an alpha release!
-Although I played Sen3 from Ch3 to the End without major problems, things may be broken!__
+Although I played Sen III from Ch3 to the End without major problems, things may be broken!__
 - The DialogBox window needs focus to work.
 - The DialogBox is designed with a resolution of 1920x1080 in mind.
-- Due to the structure of the spreadsheet, it is not always possible to determine the speaker.
+- Due to the structure of the spreadsheet for Sen III, it is not always possible to determine the speaker.
- The script currently always shows the last _explicitly_ stated name, which makes system messages etc. have a speaker name too.
+ In Sen III speaker mode, the script currently always shows the last _explicitly_ stated name, which makes system messages etc. have a speaker name too.
  A little flexibility is made possible via the `Show/Hide Speaker` shortcut.
+ This is no issue in Sen IV speaker mode, as the Sen IV spreadsheet has the speaker on every line.
 - The location if the DialogBox window is only saved, if one stops the script via the _Stop Button_ of PS4Macro (not by closing directly).
  This seems to be a limitation of PS4Macro and/or my current knowledge of C# Desktop development.
  After saving once, the DialogBox is auto repositioned on start to this location.
-- Currently this plugin is written solely for the Sen no Kiseki III translation spreadsheet by [/u/kitsune547](https://www.reddit.com/user/kitsune547).
+- Currently this plugin is written solely for the Sen no Kiseki III and IV translation spreadsheet by [/u/kitsune547](https://www.reddit.com/user/kitsune547).
 - Currently, only the _A, B and C_ cells are displayed, _A_ is assumed to contain the speaker, _B_ the speech and _C_ further Notes etc.
   Furthermore, the first two rows are assumed not  to be speech.
-  Most of the time this works out, so far I only saw a few instances (~3) where further cells have been used.
+  Most of the time this works out, so far I only saw a few instances where further cells have been used.
-  (The Prologue sheet of the Sen III translation is therefore broken for a few lines, just progress manually to the first correct line)
+  (The Prologue sheet of the Sen III and Sen IV translation is therefore broken for a few lines, just progress manually to the first correct line)
 - If there is no blank line in the spreadsheet during a cutscene change, the first line of the upcoming cutscene will be spoilered on progression